kienerj/pycdxml/README.md

 `pycdxml` package contains several modules to support working with `cdxml`and `cdx`file formats used by ChemDraw in an automated, platform-independent way.
 The package works without needing to have ChemDraw installed and also on non-windows systems (untested but no reason it should not work, pure python).

-Initially conceived as 3 separate projects they were converted to a single project / git repository to simplify their management and because they partially depend on each other anyway.

-For example a hypothetical usage scenario is to convert an RDKit molecules to `cdxml`, apply the desired ChemDraw Style to all of them and generate a `cdxml`file contain them all nicely aligned.
+A hypothetical usage scenario is to convert an RDKit molecules to `cdxml`, apply the desired ChemDraw Style to all of them and generate a `cdxml`file contain them all nicely aligned.
 If needed this `cdxml`file can then be converted to a binary `cdx`file or base64-encoded `cdx` string.
 The `cdxml`or `cdx` file would then be a normal ChemDraw document that could then be opened in ChemDraw and adjusted by the end-user (chemist) to their needs.

 ## Installation